alanjameschapman/yahtzee/README.md

 As a user, I want to:

 - Play a solo, fun interactive game of Yahtzee and learn rules if needed.
-- Input my name and be given feedback if I entered invalid data.
+- Input my name which will be used throughout the game.
 - Re-roll, submit score or escape home if desired.
-- Easily select which dice I want to keep for re-roll and be given feedback if I entered invalid data.
+- Easily select which dice I want to keep for re-roll .
 - Get feedback on how my dice will score against my chosen category and allow me to change my mind.
 - View my updated scoreboard as I progress through the game.
 - Compete against my personal best.